-An upward trend is evident in the number of vacancies notified during 2019.
+An upward trend is evident in the number of vacancies notified during most of 2019, with the predicted seasonal trough occurring in December.
 Caution should be taken when comparing these figures to the previous year due to centralisation of the vacancy management process which began on 1st January 2019.